andreipfeiffer/manifesto/README.md

 3. **Enforces contracts**
    Let the type checker verify that you don't have any compile errors.
 Extremely useful in [refactorings](#-refactoring) to not miss any potential errors.

+4. **Pit of Success**
+   It doesn't let us fall into the _Pit of Despair_, like JavaScript or other dynamic languages do.
+Instead, it guides us and helps us to fall into the [Pit of Success](https://blog.codinghorror.com/falling-into-the-pit-of-success/).

 <br />